sapcc/openstack-rate-limit-middleware/README.md

 Prerequisites
 -------------

-A scheme of classification for OpenStack request is required which maps an API call to an *action*, a path' to *target_type_uri*  and extracts a scope from the token.
+A scheme of classification for OpenStack requests is required which characterizes API requests.
-This is done by the [openstack-watcher-middleware](https://github.com/sapcc/openstack-watcher-middleware), which watches and classifies requests based on the [DMTF CADF specification](https://www.dmtf.org/standards/cadf).
+This is implemented by the [openstack-watcher-middleware](https://github.com/sapcc/openstack-watcher-middleware), which watches and classifies requests based on the [DMTF CADF specification](https://www.dmtf.org/standards/cadf).
+Eventually, in terms of rate limiting, a request to a service can be described by an *action*, *target type URI*.

 ## Installation & Usage

-Install via
+Install this middleware via
 ```
 pip install git+https://github.com/sapcc/openstack-rate-limit-middleware.git
 ```